AdobeDocs/commerce-php/src/pages/developer/components/searching-with-repositories.md

 ---
-group: php-developer-guide
-title: Searching with Repositories
+title: Searching with Repositories | Commerce PHP Extensions
-functional_areas:
-  - Search
+description: Learn how to use Adobe Commerce and Magento Open Source repositories to perform search opertions on entities.
 ---

-## What is a repository?
+# Searching with repositories

 Repositories give service requestors the ability to perform create, read, update, and delete (CRUD) operations on entities or a list of entities.
 A repository is an example of a [service contract](service-contracts/design-patterns.md), and its implementation is part of the domain layer.

-### Repository state
+## Repository state

 A repository should be stateless after instantiation.
 This means that every method call should not rely on previous calls nor should it affect later method calls.